gauenk/svnlb/docs/COMPARE.md

 In the above table, the two rows identify two methods used to read image data.
 The first row uses opencv (`cv2`) and the second row uses the original, wrapped C++ functions (`cpp`).
 Images for optical flow (`noisyForFlow`) are read with the [iio library](https://github.com/pariasm/vnlb/tree/master/lib/iio).
 Images for the VNLB method (`noisyForVnlb`) are read with the [VidUtils library](https://github.com/pariasm/vnlb/tree/master/src/VidUtils).

-For optical flow, images read with opencv are slightly different from the images read using the C++ function, as indicated by the 0.087 under the `noisyForFlow` column.
-This yields a small change in the the optical flow outputs (`fflow` and `bflow`).
+For optical flow, images read with opencv are slightly different from the images read using the C++ function, as indicated by the 0.0005 under the `noisyForFlow` column.
+This yields a change in the the optical flow outputs (`fflow` and `bflow`).
 However, this small change in optical flow yields no difference in the final denoising results (`basic` and `denoising`).

 For the VNLB method, images read with opencv are exactly equal the images read using the C++ function, as indicated by the 0 in the `noisyForVnlb` column.